ORIGIN

 Born in Georgia.

-Travel fastpitch softball out of Buford, serving Gwinnett, Hall, and the north Atlanta corridor.
-This is home turf: tryouts, camps, and the climb all start here.
+Travel fastpitch softball for Northeast Georgia and the I-85 corridor: Gwinnett, Hall, Forsyth, Jackson, and Fulton.
+This is home turf.
+We're from these fields, and tryouts, camps, and the climb all start here.

 Where the game grew up